log2bits/ray-vox/README.md

 ## Data Structure

-It's called CBEPSV64DAG.
+It’s called CBEPSV64DAG.
 An acronym pile-up:

 - C, clipmapped.
 Many trees inside one big clipmap.
 - B, bitpacked.
 Every value uses only as many bits as it needs.